jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 Here are steps once you have a `.app` file ($APP_FILE):

-1. Sign the file with `codesign --option=runtime --deep --force --`
+1. Sign the file with `codesign --options=runtime --force --verbose --sign "Developer ID Application: Mozayik, LLC (3Y86SR3KTD)" $APP_FILE`.
+This preserves the harden runtime information, forces a re-sign, verbose output and uses the

 ## References